ubikorp/astro-lacking/src/content/post/playlists/2021-11-09-i-can-t-stand-the-rain.md

 - Tenor Saw
 - The The
 - They Might Be Giants
-- Tulip Sweet and Her Trail of Tears
+- Tulip Sweet + Her Trail of Tears
 - Ultrababyfat
 - VV Brown
 airdate: '2021-11-09'